Recommendations

 Senior Film Conservator

-If the unique vision of Joe May's work in Mysteries of India, Part II: Above All Law left an impression, the juxtaposition of unique vision and narrative makes it a Fantasy outlier.
+If the unique vision of Joe May's work in Mysteries of India, Part II: Above All Law left an impression, the juxtaposition of unique vision and narrative makes it a Adventure outlier.
 Experience the Germany influence in these recommendations that echo Mysteries of India, Part II: Above All Law.

 Irene saves Herbert and the two help Princess Savitri flee the palace.